XenitAB/xenitab.github.io/docs/xkf/developer-guide/scheduling-scaling.md

                 - key: prometheus
                   operator: In
                   values:
-                    - xks
+                    - xkf
             topologyKey: topology.kubernetes.io/zone
           weight: 100
 ```

 This is an example configuration of podAntiAffinity for Prometheus.
-Spreading the pod deployment based on `topology.kubernetes.io/zone` and `topology.kubernetes.io/hostname` to only allow 1 pod on each node and to mitigate downtime in case an entire zone goes down, e.g: if a pod runs in zone A with key `prometheus` and value `xks` do not schedule it in zone A - choose zone B or C. Note that these settings are "preferred" and not required.
+Spreading the pod deployment based on `topology.kubernetes.io/zone` and `topology.kubernetes.io/hostname` to only allow 1 pod on each node and to mitigate downtime in case an entire zone goes down, e.g: if a pod runs in zone A with key `prometheus` and value `xkf` do not schedule it in zone A - choose zone B or C. Note that these settings are "preferred" and not required.

 We recommend using this configuration, as critical services should be distributed to multiple zones to minimize downtime.